Crystallisation Science and Engineering

 There is also limited on-street parking in the vicinity of the University.

-You are responsible for your own accommodation, if required.
-A list of hotels close to the University will be sent with your course joining instructions.
+Delegates are responsible for organising your own evening meals and accommodation (if required).
+A list of hotels close to the University is available and will be provided with your course joining instructions.

 What our delegates say

 "Course was good, covered a variety of topics and catered for those in industry and academia" Almac Group Ltd